shaneburns/vivaldi-mods/readme.md

 ## Open | Minimal | Clean

 This is a personal project that I decided to share.
-I wanted to be able to see the window bakground image more often, and whala.
+I wanted to be able to see the window background image more often, and voila.
 I hope you enjoy it, and more so I hope it inspires you to create your own customizations.
 If you do, please share them with the community!